This post may contain affiliate links. Please read our privacy policy.

 What Does Cauliflower Taste Like?

 Cauliflower can be cooked or eaten raw.
-It has a slightly nutty, a little cabbage-y, with undertones of sweetness and bitterness, both.
-It plays well with a lot of flavors, and can be used in everything from Italian to Indian recipes.
+It has a slightly nutty, a little cabbage-y, with undertones of sweetness and bitterness.
+It plays well with a lot of flavors and can be used in everything from Italian to Indian recipes.
 In some cooking methods, like roasting, the sweetness is enhanced.

 How Do I Cook Cauliflower?

-Cauliflower can be prepared as a whole head, sliced into steaks, cut into chunks or florets, riced (see below), or more finely chopped into meal, which is often used in preparation like pizza crust and flatbreads.
-It can be steamed, boiled, sauteed, roasted, grilled, broiled and fried.
+Cauliflower can be prepared as a whole head, sliced into steaks, cut into chunks or florets, riced (see below), or more finely chopped into meal, which is often used in preparations like pizza crust and flatbreads.
+It can be steamed, boiled, sautéed, roasted, grilled, broiled, and fried.

 How Do I Make Cauliflower Rice?

-The easiest way to make cauliflower rice is to use the food processor.
-You can chop the cauliflower into small pieces, and then pulse it, or drop florets into the feed tube with the motor running, using the shredding or grating attachment.
-You can also use the big holes on a handheld grater, if you don’t have a food processor.
-Most often this is done before cooking the cauliflower, sometimes after the cauliflower has been steamed, or boiled.
+The easiest way to make cauliflower rice is to use a food processor.
+You can chop the cauliflower into small pieces and then pulse it or drop florets into the feed tube with the motor running, using the shredding or grating attachment.
+You can also use the big holes on a handheld grater if you don’t have a food processor.
+Most often, this is done before cooking the cauliflower, sometimes after the cauliflower has been steamed or boiled.

 How Much Cauliflower Rice Will Each Head Make?